"The Ring of Brodgar is the finest

 If

-one site has come to represent Orkney's ancient heritage, it must
+one iconic site has come to represent Orkney's ancient heritage, it must

 Part of the Heart

-of Neolithic Orkney World Heritage Site, the Ring o' Brodgar is found in the West Mainland parish of Stenness.
+of Neolithic Orkney World Heritage Site, the Ring of Brodgar is found in the West Mainland parish of Stenness.
 It stands on an eastward-sloping plateau on the

-Ness o' Brodgar - the thin strip of land separating the Harray and
+Ness of Brodgar - a thin strip of land separating the Harray and

 Stenness lochs.